|COLONEL SCOTT GOLDSTEIN|

 Colonel Jay "Scott" Goldstein is the Mobilization Assistant to the Commander, Air Force Research Laboratory, Wright-Patterson Air Force Base, Ohio.
 He is responsible for assisting the commander in managing a $4 billion science and technology program that includes both Air Force and customer funded research and development.
 He is also responsible for a global workforce of approximately 10,000 people in the laboratory's component technology directorates, 711th Human Performance Wing, the Air Force Office of Scientific Research and 120 individual mobilization augmentees.
 In addition, he serves on the Joint Special Operations Command Science and Technology Task Force.

 Colonel Goldstein is an experienced acquisition, cyber and space operations professional.
 He began his military career in the U.S. Army and transferred to the U.S. Air Force in 1990.
 As a developmental engineer, he made significant contributions to ISR and communications systems, earning 15 Air Force Scientific Achievement Awards.
 He developed revolutionary capabilities at the National Reconnaissance Office and completed space operations training for the nation's classified ISR satellite systems.
 He was hand-selected to have sole government oversight of the NRO's most highly sensitive and technically challenging missions across the Department of Defense and intelligence community.
 Colonel Goldstein was mobilized seven times to lead Secretary of Defense authorized space and cyber special technical operations during Operations Enduring Freedom and Iraqi Freedom.
-Colonel Goldstein oversaw ISR special access programs at the Joint Staff and crafted the nation's future space architecture, gaining consensus for high priority programs valued in excess of $100B as well as contributed to the national cyber strategy.
+He oversaw ISR special access programs at the Joint Staff and helped craft the nation's future space architecture, gaining consensus for high priority programs valued in excess of $100B as well as contributed to the national cyber strategy.
 He was the first senior IMA to the A3, 14th Air Force, where he led the NAF's largest directorate providing operational policy, direction, planning and readiness for more than 20,000 personnel at 155 global locations.
-He established the national space launch and satellite constellation priorities for the U.S. Government and provided operational guidance, policy and oversight for worldwide integrated joint special technical operations, special access/advanced mission space and cyber programs.
-Prior to his current assignment, Colonel Goldstein was the Deputy Director of the Assistant Secretary of Defense for Research and Engineering Joint Reserve Directorate at Office of the Secretary of Defense, where he provided science and technology leadership throughout DOD to shape strategic direction and position the military to meet tomorrow's national security challenges.
+Prior to his current assignment, Colonel Goldstein was the Deputy Director of the Joint Reserve Directorate, Assistant Secretary of Defense for Research and Engineering, where he provided science and technology leadership throughout DOD to shape strategic direction and position the military to meet tomorrow's national security challenges.
 He was also responsible for supervising multi-service reservists in a joint environment.

 In his civilian capacity, Colonel Goldstein is an industry executive with extensive leadership and management experience as well as engineering expertise.
 He has served on the faculty and staff at MIT and Virginia Tech, published more than 100 peer-reviewed articles/book chapters and holds five U.S. patents on advanced topics in detection theory, information theory, data compression, ISR and communications systems.